Department of Kinesiology and Sport Sciences

 This course will examine special topics pertaining to the field of sports medicine and athletic training along with providing an in-depth analysis of the concept and process of evidence-based decision making as it applies to patient care.
 This includes professional development, healthcare administration, sports medicine legal, and cultural competence in healthcare.

-This course will provide the athletic training student with a structured clinical learning experience.
-It is the intent of this course to bridge the gap between the didactic (lecture) material and the clinical field experiences.
-The course content is primarily organized toward attainment of clinical integration proficiencies (CIPs) and skill in the psychomotor domain as defined in the NATA Educational Competency Manual, 5th ed.
+This is the first clinical course for the athletic training students and will provide them with a structured clinical learning experience.
+It is the intent of this course to bridge the gap between the didactic (lecture) material and the assigned clinical field experiences and to encourage the student to apply knowledge and skills in a supervised clinical setting.

 Additional Course Fee Required

 This course will provide the athletic training student with a structured clinical learning experience.
 It is the intent of this course to bridge the gap between the didactic (lecture) material and the clinical field experiences.
-The course content is primarily organized toward attainment of proficiency in the psychomotor domain and teaching outcomes objectives as defined in the NATA Educational Competency Manual.
+This clinical section is specifically designed to direct the learners through the clinical competencies designated for the athletic training graduate students.

 Additional Course Fee Required

-This course will provide the athletic training student a structured clinical learning experience, yet clinical experience that you will get will be beyond the traditional college sports medicine setting.
+This course will provide the athletic training student a structured clinical learning experience.
 It is the intent of this course to bridge the gap between the didactic (lecture) material and the clinical field experiences.
-The course content is primarily organized toward attainment of proficiency in the patient-centered care, interprofessional practice, interprofessional education, and health care informatics outcomes objectives as defined in the CAATE Standards.
+This clinical section is specifically designed to direct the leaner through the clinical competencies designated for the athletic training graduate students.

 Additional Course Fee Required

-PE 888 – Clinical IV 3 credit hours
+KSS 888 – Clinical IV 2 credit hours

 Additional Course Fee Required